TTovi

 Why motor skills matters at age 3

 Three-year-olds are ready for scissors, beads, and more precise movements.
 They’re also becoming more coordinated runners, jumpers, and climbers.
-These activities develop both the fine motor skills needed for writing and the gross motor skills needed for confidence.
+These activities develop both the small-hand control needed for writing and the big movements needed for confidence.

 5 activities to try today